almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 ## Required data format

 The `DAME-FLAME` package requires input data to have specific format.
 The input data can be either a file, or a **Python Pandas Data Frame**.
 However, all covariates in the input data should be categorical covariates, represented as an *integer* data type.
 If there are continuous covariates, please consider regrouping.
-In addition to input data columns, the input data must contain (1) An outcome variable as an *integer* or *float* data type, and (2) A variable specifying whether a unit is treated or control (treated = 1, control = 0) as an *integer* data type.There are no requirements for input data column names or order of columns.
+In addition to input data columns, the input data must contain (1) A column indicating the outcome variable as an *integer* or *float* data type, and (2) A column specifying whether a unit is treated or control (treated = 1, control = 0) as an *integer* data type.
+There are no requirements for input data column names or order of columns.
 Below is an example of input data with n units and m covariates.

 *Column-name / unit-id*  | x_1 | x_2 |...| x_m | outcome | treated